 Prerequisite(s): CSIS1101 or ENGN2009.
+Offered at Charlotte, Online, Providence 3 Semester Credits

 CSIS2018 Advanced Data Structures

 This is an essential course in the adaptation of ADTs for use in solving complex or computationally expensive problems efficiently.
 This course provides students with the implementation level details of various ADTs as they are applied to solving a wide array of problems.
 The course provides advanced programming techniques for implementing ADTs such as recursion.
 Students also gain an appreciation of the trade-offs between competing ADT solutions as they pertain to problem solving.